openoereb/pyramid_oereb/doc/source/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All the federal data sets are provided in this data structure.
-So this is the schema and table model you want to use for all the federal topics unless you want to remap the data to a specific database structure.
+So this is the schema and table model you want to use for all the federal topics unless you want to transform the data to a specific database structure.
 If your cantonal data is also stored based on this model, then you probably want to use this structure for all topics to homogenize your database content.
-The `Ili2pg Oereb Data Import Manual <https://github.com/openoereb/ili2pg_oereb_data_import_manual>`__ explains how to use ili2pg tool to create the corresponding schema and how to import the XML data.
+The `Ili2pg Oereb Data Import Manual <https://github.com/openoereb/ili2pg_oereb_data_import_manual>`__ explains how to use the ili2pg tool to create the corresponding schema and how to import the XML data.

 OEREBlex Topic Model